unboagable/software-engineering-roadmap/mental health/Meditation Practice.md

-# STEP 1

-simplify thing you are focusing on simplify your mediation practice on things that inspire you simplify your meditation practice with things you enjoy -meditation matt
--plants
--incense
--smells
--music
--weed

-# STEP 2

-focus on breathing
--find silence
-go through senses
--trading
--health check

-# STEP 3

-yoga

-explore
--what can you hear
--what can you sense?
--different parts of your body feel

-connect
--memories

-# STEP 4

-tree jumping things

-# HELPFUL

-plentiful diet
-healthy diet
-exercise

-# OTHER PRACTICES

-wim hoff meditation (30 inhalation/exhalation-> 1 min no air->cold shower)
+# Step 1

+* simplify thing you are focusing on
+* simplify your mediation practice on things that inspire you
+* simplify your meditation practice with things you enjoy
+  * meditation matt
+  * plants
+  * incense
+  * smells
+  * music
+  * weed

+# Step 2

+* focus on breathing
+  * find silence
+* go through senses
+  * trading
+  * health check

+# Step 3

+* yoga
+* explore
+  * what can you hear
+  * what can you sense?
+  * different parts of your body feel
+* connect
+  * memories

+# Step 4

+* tree jumping things

+# Helpful tips

+* plentiful diet
+* healthy diet
+* exercise

+# Other Practice

+* wim hoff meditation (30 inhalation/exhalation-> 1 min no air->cold shower)